 There’s a rumour going about that you can’t be anything you want to be.
 It’s tricky, because on one hand this lays the onus on you to achieve the impossible (if you are dreaming really big) which means potentially holding yourself to horribly high standards and treating yourself as a failure, but of course on the other… if you don’t dream it you definitely won’t be it.

 Personal belief systems count.
 But so do circumstances and choices…yes it’s that old chestnut privilege.
 Some of us have really hard circumstances and really hard choices to make.
+Others don’t.

 Think and Grow Rich has recently been reincarnated by Rhonda Byrne in The Secret (ugh) and I’ll tell you frankly if it wasn’t obvious by my interjection.
 I’m not a fan of The Secret.

-That’s why Think and Grow Rich is – for me – a far better proposition.
+Yet Think and Grow Rich is – for me – a far better proposition than The Secret.
 It’s not, as the title suggests, just about thinking.
-Napoleon Hill himself spent 20 years interviewing over 500 successful men (with the benefit of a personal introduction from Andrew Carnegie) who did get off their arses.
+Napoleon Hill himself spent 20 years interviewing over 500 successful men (with the benefit of a personal introduction from Andrew Carnegie) who had privilege but did get off their arses.
 That’s right, he studied, analyzed and researched.
 He got off his arse and got very rich as a result.
 Depending on your circumstances, there culd be a good few tips in there.

 Like The Secret though, The Secret isn’t actually revealed explicitly in Think and Grow Rich.
 Fortunately, Napoleon did reveal it in one of his other books The Law of Success (luckily laid out on wikipedia because I haven’t bought it or read it, nor do I intend to).